Frequently Asked Questions

 Panelists evaluate all eligible applications based on published AHCMC Evaluation Criteria.
 All grantees and applicants are encouraged to schedule feedback appointments with AHCMC staff after grant awards are publicly announced.
 During feedback appointments, AHCMC grants staff summarize the panel’s assessment of the applicant’s proposal and offer suggestions for how to improve scores, enhance organizational operations, and better-align programs with an organization’s mission, target demographic(s), and the funding evaluative criteria.

-All AHCMC grants applications must be submitted online though the FluidReview portal.
-Please consult the grant guidelines to verify the date and time that your application is due.
+All AHCMC grants applications must be submitted online though AHCMC’s grants portal.
+Please consult the grant guidelines to verify the time and date that your application is due.

 The timeline for each grant is different.
 It can take several months as grants are reviewed by a panel, and recommendations must be approved by the Grants Committee and AHCMC Board of Directors.
 Refer to the grant guidelines for an estimate of when grant awards are announced.

 Yes.
-All grantees are required to fill out a final report online, submitted through the FluidReview portal.
+All grantees are required to fill out a final report, submitted online through AHCMC’s grants portal.
 Some funding opportunities require grantees to submit both a mid-year report and a final report.
 Refer to the grant guidelines for additional information about reporting requirements.

 AHCMC believes that impact can and should be measured.
 Measuring the difference in our work involves knowing what to look for as indicators of change and how to collect that evidence.
-Whether an organization is just starting to explore foundational terms and frameworks or wants to dive right into evaluation tools and case studies, Animating Democracy’s Impact section is a storehouse of resources to help advance evaluation work.
+Whether an organization is just starting to explore foundational terms and frameworks or wants to dive right into evaluation tools and case studies, the Impact Section of Animating Democracy’s website is a storehouse of resources to help advance evaluation work.